Nuclei-Software/mbedtls/examples/selftest/README.md

 This directory contains selftest example files.

-This example describes each crypto algorithm selftest process, you can use this example to verify the correctness of the hardware acceleration of the crypto algorithm.
+This example describes each crypto algorithm selftest process, you can use this example to verify the correctness of scalar_k/vector_k/xlcrypto of the crypto algorithm.
 The crypto algorithms are as follows:

 - MD5
 - SHA1